Course Catalog – World Languages

 The department of World Languages at Lane Tech College Preparatory High School embodies a group of teachers who believe in facilitating the learning of world languages through hands-on and student-centered learning.
 Our vision includes preparing our students for seamless literacy proficiency in their chosen foreign language and providing them with knowledge to enhance their career opportunities after graduating from our school.

-Currently, we offer Arabic, Chinese, French, German, Italian, Japanese, Latin, Russian, Spanish, and Spanish for Spanish Speakers.
+Currently, we offer Arabic, Chinese, French, German, Italian, Japanese, Spanish, and Spanish for Spanish Speakers.
 Students must complete a minimum of three consecutive years of study of the same language in order to be able to acquire fluency and a deeper knowledge of the culture.
 Students with no prior language study are placed into a level 1 honors course.
 Those with prior study are invited to take a placement exam in order to qualify for a higher level.
 We also offer a placement test for Spanish Speakers who wish to continue learning their native language in a class designed for native speakers.
 All courses beginning at level two are offered as regular or honors courses.
 Our students also have the opportunity to take Advanced Placement language courses in which they can earn college credit and a useful experience to continue their studies after high school.
 This advanced language course builds on the solid foundation established during the first three years of study.

 In order for a student to advance to the next Honors Level class he/she must follow the following criteria:

 - From Honors 1 to Honors 2 must earn a grade of 85% or greater unless otherwise advised by the current level 1 Honor’s teacher